Cystopteris dickieana: Taxonomic controversy

 The treatment of Cystopteris in the Flora of North America (1993) regards Cystopteris dickieana as a synonym of Cystopteris fragilis.

 Conservation

-In the UK the fern's natural population is entirely confined to Scotland, where it is protected under the Wildlife and Countryside Act 1981.
+In the UK the fern's natural population is entirely confined to Scotland, where it occurs at a number of montane locations (up to 420 m altitude) as well as the first-discovered coastal cave; it is protected under the Wildlife and Countryside Act 1981.